nifengfeixiang/nifengfeixiang.github.io/_publications/2022-Budget-Feasible-Mechanisms-in-Two-Sided-Crowdsensing-Markets-Truthfulness-Fairness-and-Efficiency.md

 permalink: /publication/2022-Budget-Feasible-Mechanisms-in-Two-Sided-Crowdsensing-Markets-Truthfulness-Fairness-and-Efficiency
 excerpt: 'In this paper, we investigate budget-feasible mechanisms in two-sided crowdsensing markets where multiple strategic requesters come with private budgets to obtain services from the strategic users.'
 date: 2022-07-01
-venue: 'IEEE Transaction on Mobile Computing (TMC2022)'
+venue: 'IEEE Transaction on Mobile Computing (TMC)'
 # paperurl: 'http://nifengfeixiang.github.io/files/Budget-Feasible_Mechanisms_in_Two-Sided_Crowdsensing_Markets_Truthfulness_Fairness_and_Efficiency.pdf'
 # citation: 'Liu, Xiang, et al. "Budget-feasible mechanisms in two-sided crowdsensing markets: Truthfulness, fairness, and efficiency."
 IEEE Transactions on Mobile Computing (2022).'
 ---